 Visit the SR 99 Tunnel Construction Viewing Platform

-Join us for a free public tour to see SR 99 tunnel construction and Bertha, the world’s largest tunneling machine.
+Join us for a free public tour to see SR 99 tunnel construction.
 In addition to learning about our efforts to replace the viaduct, visitors will be treated to views of this massive project from a section of the Alaskan Way Viaduct that has been permanently closed to traffic.
 Even after tunneling began in summer 2013 and Bertha slowly disappeared from view, the work site is full of activity as crews support tunneling operations.

 Advance registration is required.
 You can sign up here or in person at the project information center, Milepost 31, located at 211 First Ave.
 S. in Seattle.
 If you have questions, please contact email@example.com or 1-888-AWV-LINE (298-5463).

 Tours are offered at the following times: